 It’s safe and keeps you comfortable.
 Because alcohol detox presents some withdrawal symptoms that could be dangerous, professional assistance is essential.
 For most people, it requires moving to the detox center.
 Once there, you settle in, make yourself comfortable, and begin the withdrawal process.

-Detoxification only breaks the physiological dependency.
+Detoxification programs only break the physiological dependency.
 It doesn’t address psychological addiction.
-Therefore, you could still fall victim to triggers and stressors, which could result in a return to alcohol abuse.
+Therefore, you could still fall victim to triggers and stressors, resulting in a return to alcohol abuse.
 Entering rehab right after detox is vital to protect your sobriety and continue care.

 Treatment paths vary depending on your needs.
 Examples include: